-- Brief Description of Research - Describe the purpose, techniques, gene(s) to be studied, lab facilities, investigators involved and their experience, sources of funding, and expected significance of the study.
+- Brief Description of Research - Describe the purpose, techniques, gene(s), and number of base pairs to be studied, lab facilities, investigators involved and their experience, sources of funding, and expected significance of the study.
 Please specify other sources (and numbers) of specimens that will be sampled in other museums or tissue collections.
 Will the applicant collect specimens for the study?
 For destructive sampling requests for genetic studies, please include a statement concerning the availability or lack of comparable material in frozen tissue collections and indicate how this was determined.
 Investigators are responsible for determining whether their project substantially duplicates or overlaps other on-going research programs.
 If overlap exists, investigators should provide a compelling argument for why duplication should be supported by destructive sampling of USNM specimens.

 - List of Material Requested - Please specify taxa, number of individuals, specimen numbers and/or localities (if relevant), tissue type(s), and the amount of material needed.

 - Evidence of Reciprocal Benefit - Museum collections are expensive and time-consuming to build and maintain, and specimens are depleted by destructive sampling.
 We encourage requesters to support the growth, maintenance and accessibility of biological collections.
 Please describe your efforts in this regard.
 Applicants associated with labs or institutions that do not maintain museum collections are urged to consider depositing voucher specimens at NMNH.
-Applicants who cannot reciprocate in kind may be charged a replacement fee to help defray the cost of acquiring and maintaining the collection.

 - Permit Verification - Please provide copies of USDA and/or USFWS permits required for you to handle requested samples.
 A USDA Restricted Material permit is usually necessary for US labs if the requested material originated outside the US.
 CITES or other permits may be required from USFWS, especially if material is to be exported.
 Information on USDA requirements can be found by calling (301) 734-4952 or visiting http://www.aphis.usda.gov on the Worldwide Web.